ezra-obiwale/JQuery-Autocomplete/README.md

 method|get|Request method for ajax request.
-Url must be set data_key|empty string|Key in the response object containing the data array sift_data|false|Set to `true` if to check data against input string beforeListing|function|Function to call before data is loaded list|function|Function to load each received data afterListing|function|function to call after data is loaded
+Url must be set data_key|empty string|Key in the response object containing the data array sift_data|false|Set to `true` if to check data against input string beforeListing|function|Function to call before data is loaded.
+Parameters are `ul`, and data array where the `this` object is the input element list|function|Function to load each received data.
+Parameters are `li` and the data for the row where the `this` object is the input element. afterListing|function|function to call after data is loaded.
+Parameters are `ul` and data array where the `this` object is the input element.

 # Demo
 Check the contained demo.html